By Aly W. | First published October 5, 2020 | Last modified January 21, 2022

 Thank you to all of our readers.
 We hope that you enjoy the site and find its content helpful.

-Update: Following the launch of Transfeminine Science, r/MtFHRT served as the official Reddit home for the site, and new Transfeminine Science content was linked there.
+Update: Following the launch of Transfeminine Science, r/MtFHRT served as the official Reddit home for the site, and links to new Transfeminine Science articles were posted there.
 Since then however, we decided to move our Reddit presence from r/MtFHRT to a new subreddit called r/TransfemScience.